 “Would you like Naan with that?”
 The Delicious Rise of Global Flavors in the U.S.

-Global flavors are on the rise, and taste buds across the nation are reaping the benefits.
+Global flavors , and taste buds across the nation are reaping the benefits.
 Americans are growing more diverse by the minute, and at the same time, we are growing more open, creative, and curious about what we eat.
 In the past twenty years, there has been a massive increase in the amount of international food consumption in the U.S. as well as an increased interest in alternative food options like vegan, vegetarian, halal, and kosher.
 These increases are steady, and they show no signs of slowing down.

 Alongside our growing interest in global cuisines comes a growing interest in understanding the deeper meaning behind our food.
 Convenience is being swapped out for consciousness when it comes to what we value in our food choices.